this post was submitted on 15 Oct 2024

 view the rest of the comments

-[–] [email protected] 2 points 3 hours ago (1 children)
+[–] [email protected] 2 points 1 month ago* (last edited 1 month ago) (1 children)

-Just for another angle on the problem: baseload generation (nuclear) is most efficient at its highest possible output, but it has to maintain that output 24/7; it can't ramp up and down fast enough to match the demand curve, and it can't be ramped up above the minimum overnight demand.
+Just for another angle on the problem: baseload generation (nuclear) is most efficient at its highest possible output, but it has to maintain that output 24/7.
+It can't ramp up and down fast enough to match the demand curve, and it can't be ramped up above the minimum overnight demand.

 To increase its efficiency, utilities push large scale consumers like steel mills and aluminum smelters to overnight shifts.
-This artificially increases the over ight demand, allowing the baseload generators to ramp up their relatively efficient production, and reduce the need for peaker plants during the day.
+This artificially increases the overnight demand, allowing the baseload generators to ramp up their relatively efficient production.
+This reduces the need for less-efficient peaker plants during the day.

 That overnight demand can't be met with solar, and wind generation tends to fall overnight as well.

 What nuclear can do is help level out seasonal variation, between the short days of winter and long days of summer.
+If you want to contemplate a truly pie-in-the-sky scenario, there are provisions for tying large ships, (like aircraft carriers and hospital ships) to shore power, and backfeeding the local grid to support disaster relief efforts.

-Pumped storage is also essential, but extraordinarily limited.
 We need to take a look at demand shaping rather than supply shaping.
 We need to shift load to times we can produce, rather than shift production to times of demand.

-[–] [email protected] 2 points 3 hours ago
+[–] [email protected] 2 points 1 month ago

 Sounds like demand shaping is already done, but not in a way that's helpful to renewables.